OfficeDev/microsoft-teams-apps-icebreaker/Wiki/Deployment-guide.md

     - `baseResourceName` - which the template uses to generate names for the other resources.
       - The [Base Resource Name] must be available.
 For example, if you select contoso-icebreaker as the base name, the name contoso-icebreaker must be available (not taken); otherwise, it will prompt you to confirmation dialog to update the existing resources.
     - `tenantId` - Tenant Id where the teams application will be installed.
 If the Azure subscription is in the same tenant, copy `subscriptionTenantId` parameter value.
-    > **Note**: If your Azure subscription is in a different tenant than the tenant where you want to install the Teams App, please update the Tenant Id field with the tenant where you want to install the Teams App.
+        > **IMPORTANT**: If your Azure subscription is in a different tenant than the tenant where you want to run Icebreaker, please update the Tenant Id field with the tenant where you want to **run** Icebreaker.
     - `pairingWeekInterval` The number of weeks between pairings.
 Default value 1
     - `pairingDayOfWeek` The day of the week when pairings are created.
 Default value: Monday
     - `pairingHour` The hour at which pairings are created.
 Default value: 10